SuperOfficeDocs/superoffice-docs/docs/company/howto/crmscript/get-company.md

 # Get company info

-You can access a company in 3 ways.
+You can access a company in three ways.
 Each will return **false** if the company is unknown.

 ## Bool load(Integer id)